 The above list provides guidelines for preparation for DOT exams.
 Additional testing and/or information may be required by the DOT examiner.

-AFC Urgent Care Edgewater is open 7 days a week with extended hours Monday through Friday 8:00am – 8:00pm and Saturday/Sunday 8:00am – 6:00pm.
+AFC Urgent Care Edgewater is open 7 days a week with extended hours Monday through Sunday 8:00am – 6:00pm.
 No appointment is necessary.
 We are conveniently located in Edgewater at 3059 Solomons Island Road, across from Lee Airpark.